Raising body positive kids:

 Kids are very sensitive and we must be careful with what they hear or see around.
 We must always be available to feed their curiosity.

-Here is how you can immunise your little ones against poor body image:
+Here is how you can immunise your little ones against poor body image and raise Body positive kids:

 1. Ban any kind of ‘Fat Talk’ in your family: Even if you casually complain about your body in front of your children, you could have a big impact on how your children would think about their body.